Hamas says a captive has died of wounds sustained in Israeli air strike

 “We don’t have a moment to spare!
 You must strive to implement a deal that will bring them all back today.”

+“If we continue down this path, we will lose not only the hostages but the country itself,” Naama Weinberg, a cousin of one of the captives said at a press conference in Tel Aviv on Saturday afternoon.

+“There is no victory and can be no victory without the return of the hostages.”

-Despite the immense pressure, Prime Minister Benjamin Netanyahu and his government have so far failed to strike a deal with Hamas.
+Despite the immense pressure, Netanyahu and his government have so far failed to strike a deal with Hamas.

 Some 1,139 people were killed on October 7 when Hamas and allied fighters attacked southern Israel, and 250 captives were also taken to the Gaza Strip.
 Israeli officials say 128 of them are still being held in the Palestinian territory, including 36 who are dead.